 1. Early Identification and Intervention

 Managers should be trained to recognize early signs of anger management issues.
-Addressing these signs early through private discussions can prevent escalation.
-Managers can use regular check-ins to assess employees’ emotional states and explore potential triggers before they worsen.
+Identifying early when an employee has anger allows you to address these signs early through private discussions, and prevent escalation.

 2. Training and Awareness Programs